Kik07L/Behringer-X-Touch-for-ableton/readme.md

 ### **Gray Section**
 - `FLIP`: Swap faders and rotary encoders.
+  - `SHIFT + FLIP`: Toggle whether displayed parameters are flipped along with faders and rotary encoders.
 - `GLOBAL VIEW`: Select the Master Track.
   - Enable Flip Reverse in the global settings menu to swap `FLIP` and `GLOBAL VIEW`, so `FLIP` selects the Master Track (consistent with channel strip `SELECT` buttons) and `GLOBAL VIEW` swaps faders and encoders.
 - `MIDI TRACKS`: Switch between Session and Arrangement views.